abaruh/netsuite-suitetalk/README.md

 ###### Update Record

 Update any allowed NetSuite record by type, internalId, and fields.
 Custom fields are updated via the CustomFieldValues property.
 This is an asynchronous call requiring the use of a callback.
+Currently this does not work with customFieldList.

 ```netSuiteClient.update(type, internalId, fields, callback);```